Vermont Rwy Yards and Office

 Very Beautiful in the fall

-Ben and Jerry's Ice Cream HQ is in South Burlington
+Ben and Jerry's Ice Cream HQ is just south of Burlington

 GPS Coordinates: as needed

 Amtrak has 4 trains a day, see below

 Many years ago, I worked up a whole bunch of

 maps, and then thought I lost them when one of my computers crashed.
 Lo

 and behold, I found a 100meg ZIP floppy with the maps on there, and will